seungpl2/SIGHT/notebooks/Jamiel/README.md

 We wired all of the modules on our design, we just ran into a design issue with what parts we can and can't use.
 As well has how to place through holes.

+# 3/5
+We have a complementary filter that combines doppler and ultrasonic waves to output a distance value.
+We can fine tune our complementary filter by adjusting a scalar alpha.
+This scalar allows us to bias the ultrasonic and doppler intensities.
+At alpha = 0, only the ultrasonic is used, at alpha = 1, only the ultrasonic is used.
+Every number in between uses a combination of both.
+We noticed that no matter what alpha value we set, the ultrasonic sensor was only minimally adjusting the output intensity.

+We didn't solve this issue.

+# 3/6

+I started designing the PCB for the first wave of PCB orders.
+The biggest issue we ran into is how we're going to program the MCU.
+We realized that we didn't know what pins on our MCU needed to be used to program it

+# 3/7
+I found the 4 pins, NRST, SWDIO, SWDCLK, and GND need to not be soldered so that we can use them to debug.
+I added a connector on our design so we can use it to debug and upload code.
+I also ran the audit on pcbway and sent the gerber files to the TA.